richiejp/lm-command-sdk/README.md

 - examples: Contains examples for various platforms
 - build: Contains the library files
 - src: Contains the Ragel sources which the library is generated from
+- docs: Contains documentation, including a library overview and API reference

 Usage
 -----